On September 18, 2023, the Thailand Revenue Department announced a new tax regulation on its website:

 Basically, it’s for everyone, both Thais and non-Thais, who stay in Thailand for more than 180 days a year.

 As for the income, it can come from employment, dividends, interest, pensions, capital gains, and so on.
-It can be simply stated that any income you earned from abroad will be subject to Thai taxation if you bring it into Thailand.
+It can simply be stated that any income you earn from abroad will be subject to Thai taxation if you send it into Thailand.
+This means, as of now, you are not subject to Thai tax if you keep your money abroad.

 New Announcement on November 22, 2023